Grandmothers of Plaza de Mayo: The Dirty War and methodology

-The Legacy of the War
+The legacy of the war

-Following the military dictatorship, psychologists and other mental health workers have determined that the damages of the war have had long-term effects on three categories or rather generations of Argentines: the first category being the parents of those who had disappeared under Operation Condor, the second being the children of those who disappeared, and the last of course being the disappeared themselves.
+Following the military dictatorship, psychologists and other mental health workers have determined that the damages of the war have had long-term effects on three generations of Argentines: the first category being the parents of those who had disappeared under Operation Condor, the second being the children of those who disappeared, and the last of course being the disappeared themselves.
 Each generation suffering from some sort of long-term psychological harm due to living through a time that legitimized crime.
 Studies have also noticed that there is conflict in human rights to privacy.

 The purpose of the grandmothers forming their organization was to find those who went missing during the war as well as provide rehabilitation to those they are able to identify, a cause that is still being fulfilled.
 However, even today there is a conflict with that aim because on one hand, the grandmothers deserve to know what happened to their loved ones.
 On the other hand, the children sometimes refuse identification methods such as DNA testing and refuse to reunite with their biological family.
-The refusal has both been voluntary and involuntary; voluntary if the children truly do want to reunite with their biological family, involuntary if the children have been threatened or intimidated out of reuniting, most likely by the government or other military personnel who had adopted the children at the time of the kidnappings.
+The refusal has both been voluntary and involuntary; voluntary if the children truly do not want to reunite with their biological family, involuntary if the children have been threatened or intimidated out of reuniting, most likely by the government or other military personnel who had adopted the children at the time of the kidnappings.
 Many of the children who were abducted decline the option to meet their biological family because they believe that they are not their true relatives due to the fact that the children were deprived of being raised by their biological parents.
-Meeting with relatives such as the grandmothers of the Plaza de Mayo may open up dark memories that the children cannot handle.
-Whatever the circumstance of the child, the organization still believes in providing the abducted the opportunity to learn more about themselves and their family history no matter how tragic it is, which is why the grandmothers have continued their movement periodically protest to gain more followers.
-They make sure to continue to protest at the plaza to remind people of Argentina that their work is not finished.
+Meeting with relatives such as the grandmothers of Plaza de Mayo may open up dark memories that the children cannot handle.
+Whatever the circumstance of the child, the organization still believes in providing the abducted the opportunity to learn more about themselves and their family history no matter how tragic it is, which is why the grandmothers have continued their movement, periodically protesting to gain more followers.
+They make sure to continue to protest at the plaza to remind the people of Argentina that their work is not finished.